nilpunch/game-library/README.md

-# game-library - Work in progress
+# game-library - On Hold

 Research project for making games using just OOP.